If you’ve been to a gym or physical therapy clinic, you’ve probably seen or used a foam roller.

 3. Lats & Posterior Shoulder

-The posterior shoulder is another area that tends to be tight for a lot of people, often because of prolonged computer and desk work.
+Benefits: The posterior shoulder is another area that tends to be tight for a lot of people, often because of prolonged computer and desk work.
+Foam rolling these areas in combination with strength exercises can help improve posture.

 Instructions: This exercise is similar to the sleeper stretch, only you’re performing it with the foam roller underneath your shoulder.
 You can rock in a back-and-forth and up-and-down motion.
 For a stronger stretch, you can stay on one spot and gently push your hand down towards the floor (as you would in the sleeper stretch).